rmittal1421/Tank-Fight/README.md

 It must be an int greater than or equal to 0.

 Second argument is --cheat.
-It will disclose the board with the tanks contained and hence you can shot on looking at the actual positions of the tanks.
+It will disclose the gameModel with the tanks contained and hence you can shot on looking at the actual positions of the tanks.